artsy/artsy.github.io/_posts/2018-08-10-On-Context-Switching.markdown

 Take the time every few years to re-think your previous decisions, I try to start from scratch every 2-3 years, I'm writing this on a MacBook that's a week old and I've still not installed something from all of the above categories.
-Re-evaluate your software priorities as your personal/professional aims/responsibilities change.
+It's a good time to re-evaluate your software priorities as your personal/professional aims/responsibilities change.

 A pattern I aim to strive for with tools is: